Here is when Halloween Ends is released in cinemas, the full cast and trailer

-Halloween Ends release date UK: When is Halloween End released in cinemas?
-Cast of new Michael Myers horror, age rating, trailer
+When is Halloween Ends released in cinemas, cast of new Michael Myers horror, age rating, trailer

 The final film in the Halloween trilogy will hit the big screen this October.
 Here’s all you need to know about Halloween Ends – and who will plays Michael Myers in the latest film.